kablamo/Amazon-DynamoDB-Simple/README.md

 # DESCRIPTION

 DynamoDB is a simple key value store.
-An Amazon::DynamoDB::Simple object represents a single table in DynamoDB.
+A Amazon::DynamoDB::Simple object represents a single table in DynamoDB.

 This module provides a simple UI layer on top of Amazon::DynamoDB.
 It also